We have delivered transformational youth work for 25 years in some of the most difficult and broken wards of Bradford.

 Our goal is to reach the most marginalised and enable them to become a part of a community within which they can thrive, develop and reach their potential.
 Motivated by our Christian faith and values to inspire, empower and build resilience in young people of all faiths or none.

-- With young people, team and organisations we are relational, holistic and person-centred.
+- In every situation we are relational, holistic and person-centred.

-- We want to grow compassion, creativity and positivity in our activity and in others.
+- We aim to work with compassion, creativity and positivity at all times.

 - We have a bias towards the hardest to reach and those in most need.